morosaka/morosaka.github.io/_posts/2014-01-15-StrokeRate-Chrono.md

 #StrokeRate Chrono 3, codename "[Orsippus](http://https://en.wikipedia.org/wiki/Orsippus)"

+{% include image.html url="/media/2014-01-15-StrokeRate-Chrono/corridore-nero-2.jpg" width="100%" description="Running naked" %}

+Orsippus of Megara was an ancient Greek athlete who won the stadion race of the fifteenth Ancient Olympic Games in 720 B.C.
+He became the crowd’s favorite, and he was thought to be a great pioneer for being most likely the first ever athlete to run naked.
+Pausanias, who very often reported on the ancient Olympics like a modern-day sports journalist, states: “My own opinion is that at Olympia he [Orsippus] intentionally let the girdle slip off him, realizing that a naked man can run more easily than one girt.”

 ##Features
 Record both stroke rate frequencies and lap, cumulative piece time events.
 Recall all current events on the fly, right on the main screen.